loukesio/R-package-tutorial/README.md

 To begin creating your R package, follow these steps:

-1. **Install devtools**: The `devtools` package is a vital tool for package development in R. Install it by running the following command in your R console:
+**1. Install devtools**: The `devtools` package is a vital tool for package development in R. Install it by running the following command in your R console:

 ```r
    install.packages("devtools")
 ```

-2. **After installation, load the devtools package:**
+**2. After installation, load the devtools package:**

 ```
 library(devtools)